aregtech/areg-sdk/docs/HOWTO.md

 The [EXP_AREG_DLL and EXP_AREG_LIB defines](https://github.com/aregtech/areg-sdk/wiki/03.-Preprocessor-define-symbols#exp_areg_dll-and-exp_areg_lib-defines) and [IMP_AREG_DLL and IMP_AREG_LIB defines](https://github.com/aregtech/areg-sdk/wiki/03.-Preprocessor-define-symbols#imp_areg_dll-and-imp_areg_lib-defines) chapters of the AREG SDK Wiki provide detailed explanation and examples on how to set preprocessor defines during compilation.

-### `ENABLE_TRACES` define
+### `AREG_LOGS` define

 This preprocessor define determines whether the compilation includes logging functionality.
 Enabling the define allows applications to log messages during runtime, while disabling it removes logging from the builds and prevents the application from logging messages.

-The [ENABLE_TRACES define](https://github.com/aregtech/areg-sdk/wiki/03.-Preprocessor-define-symbols#enable_traces-define) chapter of the AREG SDK Wiki provides detailed explanation and examples on how to compile sources with and without logs.
+The [AREG_LOGS define](https://github.com/aregtech/areg-sdk/wiki/03.-Preprocessor-define-symbols#areg_logs-define) chapter of the AREG SDK Wiki provides detailed explanation and examples on how to compile sources with and without logs.

 ---